 To merge the two files you need to drag the new pdf ON TOP OF an existing thumbnail.
 (You will get a double grey border.
-See these two pictures below.
+See the picture below.

-You can now save it – use ‘save as’ to save a new document with the merged fles, or you can use use ‘save’ to save over the existing document, adding the new pages to it.
+You can now save the new merged file – use ‘save as’ to save a new document with the merged fles, or you can use use ‘save’ to save over the existing document, adding the new pages to it.

 An alternate way if you have lots of pdfs to merge.